-Zabaglione recipe and gingerbread cookies for a sweet sweet Christmas.
+Today, I’m shamelessly sharing an indulging Zabaglione and gingerbread cookies recipe for Christmas.

-If you say zabaglione (zabaione), each of my Italian friends will answer nonna.
-Because zabaglione was, for all of them, THE afternoon snack when staying at their grandparents homes.
-A super energetic Italian custard cream that “helps you grow tall & strong”.
-Supposed to be eaten a spoon at the time, directly from the cup where your grandmother whisked it.
+Zabaglione is an extremely nourishing Italian custard cream that “helps you grow tall & strong”.
+It is supposed to be eaten a spoon at the time, directly from the cup where your grandmother whisked the egg yolk.

-This zabaglione recipe is made with Porto wine, but if you want to go classic, you should use Marsala wine.
+This zabaglione recipe is made with Porto wine, but if you want the classic recipe, you should use Marsala.

 Ingredients for 1 jar of zabaione

 - 3 oz sugar